unhingedporter/DataStructureMustKnow/js/domain/Object.md

 Note:
 In JavaScript, every primitive gets it’s own memory space when declared.
 When assigned a value, that value goes into the memory space.

+The important thing to understand here is that the variables, obj1 and obj2 (which could be an Object, Array or Function) each contain only a reference to a location in memory.
+Not the value of the object.
 --------------------------------------------------------------------------------------------------
     Deep comparing objects:
     Known issues (well, they have very low priority, probably you'll never notice them):